skyffel/airbyte-connector-generator-poc/README.md

     <p align="center">
         <a href="#-key-features">Features</a> •
         <a href="#-installation">Installation</a> •
-        <a href="#-how-to-use">How to use</a> •
+        <a href="#-how-to-use">How to use</a>
     </p>
 </div>

 ## ✅ Key features

+- Co-pilot for generating ETL
 - Supports Airbyte Low-Code generation
-- Provides a production ready REST API.
-- Customizable splitting/chunking.
+- Scrapes documentation
-- Includes options for encoding data using different encoding models both propriatory and open source.
-- Built in code interpreter mode for computational question & answer scenarios.
-- Allows session management through unique IDs for caching purposes.
+- Generates OpenAPI spec

 ## 📦 Installation